Spring is for Swingers

 In 2005 Mary Alice Warren donated 15 acres to the Town of Lewisville for a park in honor of her late husband, Jack Warren.
 Yesterday, Mary Alice and members of her family joined Lewisville town leaders and citizens to break ground for Jack Warren Park.

-The new park is located along Lewisville-Clemmons Road, about a mile from downtown Lewisville.
-The first phase of the park will include a walking trail and disc-golf course, a multi-purpose field, restroom facilities, two age-appropriate playgrounds and a pavilion.
+The park is located along Lewisville-Clemmons Road, about a mile from downtown Lewisville.
+The park currently includes a half-mile walking trail, a large multi-purpose field, two bocce ball courts, horseshoe pits, two age-appropriate playgrounds, restroom facilities and a large pavilion.

 Thanks to Mary Alice’s visionary spirit, where there might have been a sprawling housing development, there will instead remain a place of natural beauty that will be enjoyed by the community for years to come.
 Jack Warren Park — what a wonderful gift.